dattranclouds/dattranclouds.github.io/_posts/2023-12-17-azuread-authentication-b2csignin.md

 or download and extract the repository .zip file.

-> :warning: To avoid file path length limitations on Windows, clone the repository into a directory near the root of your hard drive.
+> **Warning:** To avoid file path length limitations on Windows, clone the repository into a directory near the root of your hard drive.

 ### Register the sample application with your Azure AD B2C tenant

-:warning: This sample comes with a pre-registered application for testing purposes.
+> **Warning:** This sample comes with a pre-registered application for testing purposes.
 If you would like to use your own **Azure AD B2C** tenant and application, follow the steps below to register and configure the application in the **Azure Portal**.
 Otherwise, continue with the steps for [Running the sample](#running-the-sample).

 <details>
   <summary>Expand this section to see manual steps for configuring your own tenant:</summary>